Medically reviewed by Drugs.com. Last updated on Aug 9, 2023.

 - Signs of a very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

 - Sex problems like lowered interest in sex or ejaculation problems.

-- Very bad and sometimes deadly liver problems have happened with sertraline oral liquid.
+- Liver problems have rarely happened with sertraline oral liquid.
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Sertraline Oral Liquid?